All Episodes

 My hair never fell out.

-Because hydrazine has a sound effect of making your hair grow.
+It's luxuriant because hydrazine has the side effect of making your hair grow.

 We first ran a story by Gary Null in the magazine, and it was a kind of roundup of cancer cures.